-Nissan launched a full-size sport utility vehicle for 2004.
-Named the Pathfinder Armada, the new SUV was related to Nissan's Titan pickup truck.
-During 2004, the name was shortened to Armada.
+Nissan launched its full-size Armada sport utility vehicle for 2004.
+The Armada is related to Nissan's Titan pickup truck.

-Dual-zone automatic climate control and a 60/40-split, folding third-row seat are standard for 2006.
-LE models have new outside mirrors, and the Armada's stereo can play MP3-formatted CDs.
-A Tow Package is standard on the SE Off-Road model, and Majestic Blue and Granite are new exterior colors.
+Dual-zone automatic climate control and a 60/40-split, folding third-row seat are standard, and the Armada's stereo can play MP3 CDs.
+A Tow Package is standard on the SE Off-Road model.

 Manufactured in Mississippi, the Armada is offered with rear- or four-wheel drive in SE, SE Off-Road and upscale LE versions.
 Towing capacity is as much as 9,100 pounds when properly equipped.

 Despite its large dimensions, the Armada displays a kinship to other Nissan SUVs.
 Built on a long, 123.2-inch wheelbase, the SUV is 206.9 inches long overall.

 Running boards and heated power mirrors are standard.
 A body-colored grille appears on SE models and a chrome version leads the LE.
 Armadas have an independent rear suspension, which is uncommon for body-on-frame vehicles.

 Depending on the seating arrangement, either seven or eight occupants can fit inside the Armada.
 Flat-folding second- and third-row seats are standard, and second-row captain's chairs are available.
 Folding down the front passenger seat yields space for items up to 10 feet long.